tinydance/DanceRevolutioNN/README.md

 The dataset is still going through the internal review, please wait.

 **\*\*\*\*\*\*\*\*\* September 7, 2020 \*\*\*\*\*\*\*\*\*** <br>
-The code & data are released!
+The code & pose data are released!

 ### Introduction